We have a protocol to make sure all dropped kerbs for vehicular property access are implemented as safely as possible.

 - Unclassified - local roads intended for local traffic.
 60% of roads in the UK fall within this category.

-- your driveway is within 10 metres of a road junction
+your driveway is within 15m of a major road junction or 10m from any other junction

 Investigations will be needed or assessments carried out if there's: